KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     Glossary Usage graphic interface.

 Select a glossary from the combobox available and search for a word inside the glossary.
-The page refreshes showing the links of that word with the components metioned above
+The page refreshes showing the links of that word with the components metioned above.
+In case of no links with i.e. a Table a message appears informing that tere are no links to the word.

 .. figure:: media/image465_8.1.png